 - Assurance of error-free code.

-- It is easier to write and compile code in Scala.
+- It is easier to write and compile code.

-- It has features of functional programming language hence helps to solve the problem using different approaches.
+- It has functional programming language features, helping solve the problem using different approaches.

-- Helps in parallelizing of the task using concurrency.
+- It helps in parallelizing the task using concurrency.

-- Libraries can be used more effectively and easily.
+- Libraries can be used more effectively and efficiently.

 - Easy to pick up.

 - High scalability.

 - It has inherent, immutable objects.

 - Hard to learn.